جامعة النجاح الوطنية

 • 10621400

-The student can register for the course in parallel with Internship 0621400 course, after program permission.
-These two courses together are for practical training of continuous four months period in a special engineering institute approved by the program.
+The student can register for the course in parallel with internship 0621400 course, after program permission. these two courses together are for practical training of continuous four months period in a special engineering institute approved by the program.

 3